Want to go cabin camping in Texas? I’ve got two great options.

 We had a good time at both locations.
 The Colorado River location seemed to be a little more remote and have more open spaces.
 There were walking paths at both properties but we really loved the walking path at the Colorado River location.

 I’ll also add that Thousand Trails has lots of other properties in Texas as well as other spots across the U.S. and Canada.
 I don’t think you could go wrong with either of these but you do have other options.

 We’ve also been to the Verde Valley RV and Camping Resort just outside Cottonwood Arizona (an easy distance from Sedona and Flagstaff) and loved that location as well.
-We’ve stayed with Thousand Trails three times now and it is a great way to vacation with kids and keep the social distance that is needed right now.
+We’ve stayed with Thousand Trails three times now and it is a great way to vacation with kids.